ceilfors/notes/notes/Ahrens,_How_to_Take_Smart_Notes.md

 ## Weak references
 - The best way to deal with complexity is to keep things as simple as possible and to follow a few basic principles (Ahrens 9)

-- The idea of abstraction
-	- Analogy, transference of idea through different fields, etc
-	- This is quite a root post, constraints will depend on abstraction

 ## Backlinks
 * [[Understanding requires elaboration]]
 	* [[Ahrens, How to Take Smart Notes]] (p.
 86).